Analog quantum control of magnonic cat states on-a-chip by a superconducting qubit

-describes the coherent exchange between qubit and magnon excitations, similar to the Jaynes-Cummings model of light-matter interaction~\cite{jaynes1963comparison} and the effective qubit-magnon coupling in cavities~\cite{tabuchi2015coherent}.
-The non-linear term in Eq.~(\ref{eq:Hint_quantum}) has a coupling strength
+describes the coherent exchange between qubit and magnon excitations, similar to the Jaynes-Cummings model of light-matter interaction~\cite{jaynes1963comparison} and the effective magnon-qubit coupling in cavities~\cite{tabuchi2015coherent}.
+The nonlinear term in Eq.~(\ref{eq:Hint_quantum}) has a coupling strength

 similar to the radiation pressure in optomechanical systems~\cite{aspelmeyer2014cavity} or the optical photon-magnon coupling~\cite{viola2016coupled}.